AnnLe4869/dormit-second-prototype/README.md

 4. Why do you store info of cart in `Context` and in `localStorage`?
 Would this make it redundant?

    This is to store the data of cart when user is not authenticated.
 Data stored in `Context` will be lost the moment we close the tab or refresh the page.
 To ensure the app working properly, always make data about cart in the `Context` and `localStorage` in sync with each other

+5. I cannot deploy the cloud function/security rules

+   This can happen because you miss some steps along the way.
+However, there is one strange bug I encountered while working with Firebase: I was denied of deploying because I didn't authenticated despite the fact that I already verified that I did sign in.
+To fix this, you just sign out (by running `firebase logout`) then sign back in again (`firebase login`)